simeononsecurity/simeononsecurity.ch/content/articles/the-pros-and-cons-of-multi-factor-autentication/index.en.md

 Evaluate your organization's technical expertise and capabilities to determine the most appropriate MFA solution that aligns with your resources and needs.

 **In summary, when choosing an MFA solution, it is important to consider the cost and your organization's technical expertise.** Assess your budget and allocate resources accordingly to select an MFA solution that meets your security requirements without exceeding your financial capabilities.
-Additionally, evaluate your technical expertise to determine whether a more complex solution or a user-friendly option is the best fit for your organization.
+Also, evaluate your technical expertise to determine whether a more complex solution or a user-friendly option is the best fit for your organization.

 ### Regulatory Compliance